patchlevel/event-sourcing/docs/personal-data.md

 );
 ```
 :::note
-More information about the snapshot store can be found [here](snapshots.md).
+More information can be found in the [snapshots](snapshots.md) documentation.
 :::

 :::success